Germany's energy bill spirals as Uniper seeks more cash | Headlines

 Uniper requested more financial help from the German government on Monday, raising the bill for bailing out the utility group to an eye-watering 19 billion euros ($19 billion), as soaring gas and power prices burn up its cash reserves.
 Dramatic price increases in recent days have exacerbated the situation for Germany's largest importer of Russian gas, prompting it to seek more cash even as the details of last month's bailout deal with Germany's government have yet to be hammered out.

-Uniper requested more financial help from the German government on Monday, raising the bill for bailing out the utility group to an eye-watering 19 billion euros ($19 billion), as soaring gas and power prices burn up its cash reserves.

-Dramatic price increases in recent days have exacerbated the situation for Germany's largest importer of Russian gas, prompting it to seek more cash even as the details of last month's bailout deal with Germany's government have yet to be hammered out.
-Uniper, majority-owned by Finland's Fortum, said it had already fully drawn down a 9 billion euro credit line from state lender KfW and requested a further 4 billion euros to reflect the current environment.
+Uniper, majority-owned by Finland's Fortum, said it had already fully drawn down a 9 billion-euro credit line from state lender KfW and requested a further 4 billion euros to reflect the current environment.
+Further highlighting the pressure on the firm, leading labour representatives, in a letter to German Economy Minister Robert Habeck dated Aug.
+26 and seen by Reuters, asked the government to seek a majority holding in the company.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)